 Why education market matters for Apple

-Today, Apple computers falling to second place in the education market barely seems worth commenting on. iOS devices now generate approximately 70% of the company’s revenue, dwarfing Mac sales.
+Today, Apple computers falling to second place in the education market barely seems worth commenting on. iOS devices now generate more than 50% of the company’s revenue, dwarfing Mac sales.
 Cupertino’s world was different in 1999, though.
 While people rightfully praised Jobs for returning Apple to profitability and launching the iconic iMac G3, he took fire for ignoring one of the company’s traditional strongholds.

 Much more than business, education always proved a strong market for Apple.